 When you purchase through links on our site, we may earn an affiliate commission.
 Here’s how it works

-25 best police movies ever
+The 25 best police movies of all time

-Cop flicks have been around as for long as people have been making movies.
-Conversely, there’s something extremely satisfying about seeing hardened criminals brought to justice (or simply blown away by a maverick detective’s .44 Magnum – who needs the paperwork?) and watching flat-flooted plod being repeatedly eluded by Robin Hood-esque master thieves.
-We can’t get enough of law breaking and law enforcement.
+Conversely, there’s something extremely satisfying about seeing hardened criminals brought to justice (or simply blown away by a maverick detective’s .44 Magnum – who needs the paperwork?) and watching flat-flooded plod being repeatedly eluded by Robin Hood-esque master thieves.

 For Hollywood at least, crime certainly does pay – and as a result there’s no sign of police movies going out of fashion any time soon.
 While that’s great for the veteran cineaste who consumes this stuff five nights a week, the amateur may find the sheer number of options a little overwhelming.
-Enter Team Stuff, with our picks of the 25 best police movies ever.
+Enter Team Stuff, with our picks of the best cop movies ever.
 Grab a coffee and a doughnut and enjoy.

 Additional words by Sam Kieldsen